-Any person recognized and certified as an instructor by U.S. Windsurfing may serve as a counselor for the Boardsailing Award with the approval of the local council service center.
+Any person recognized and certified as an instructor by Windsurfer International or the U.S. Board Sailing Association may serve as a counselor for the Boardsailing Award with the approval of the local council service center.
 Any person trained and experienced in boardsailing skills and safety may serve as a counselor for this award in a Scout summer camp program under the direction and supervision of a currently trained BSA Aquatics Instructor.